mehdiye5/RCNNSateliteAirplaneSegmentation/README.md

 ## Instance Segmentation

 Once both the detection and the segmentation modules were implemented, I utilized both components to implement the instance segmentation results for the dataset.
 Custom instance segmentation component will utilize the detection model that we previously trained and semantic segmentation model that we trained after that that.
 Instance segmentation model is responsible for uniqely segmenting each plane on the image.
 Since both segmentation and detection components were highly optimized its no surprise that instance segmentation component also had a high accuracy.
+The model performance can be evaluated from the tensorboard chart below

 ![isegment2](./images/isegment2.JPG)